-PATHWAYS COMMON CORE: 30 CREDITS PROGRAM CORE: 30 CREDITS A. REQUIRED CORE: 12 Credits English: 6 credits ENG101 English Composition I 3 (ENA101 or ENC101 depending on placement scores) ENG102 Writing through Literature 3 Mathematical and Quantitative Reasoning: 3 credits Select one of the following courses: 3 MAT107: Mathematics and the Modern World MAT112 College Algebra MAT118 Introductory Statistics Counseling New Student Seminar Journalism Core: 12 credits Select four of the following courses: ENG210 Journalism: Its Scope and Use ENG211 Journalism: The Craft of Gathering and Reporting the News ENG212 Feature Writing for Newspapers and Popular Magazines ENG213 Broadcast Journalism: Writing for Radio ENG274 Creative Nonfiction Workshop Life & Physical Sciences: 3 credits Select one of the following courses: 3 SCB101 Topics in Biological Sciences SCC101 Topics in Chemistry SCP101 Topics in Physics SCP140 Topics in Astronomy English: 3 credits ENG103 Preparing and Writing the Research Paper Liberal Arts: 3 credits LIB200 Humanism, Science and Technology Humanities: 3 credits Select one of the following courses: BFLEXIBLE CORE: 18 Credits Select one course from each of the five flexible core categories AND one additional course from any flexible core category.
+PATHWAYS COMMON CORE: 30 CREDITS PROGRAM CORE: 30 CREDITS A. REQUIRED CORE: 12 Credits English: 6 credits ENG101 English Composition I 3 (ENA101 or ENC101 depending on placement scores) ENG102 Writing through Literature 3 Mathematical and Quantitative Reasoning: 3 credits Select one of the following courses: 3 MAT107: Mathematics and the Modern World Journalism Core: 12 credits Select four of the following courses: ENG210 Journalism: Its Scope and Use ENG211 Journalism: The Craft of Gathering and Reporting the News ENG212 Feature Writing for Newspapers and Popular Magazines ENG213 Broadcast Journalism: Writing for Radio ENG274 Creative Nonfiction Workshop 12 MAT112 College Algebra MAT115 College Algebra and Trigonometry MAT118 Introductory Statistics English: 3 credits ENG103 Preparing and Writing the Research Paper 3 Life & Physical Sciences: 3 creditsSelect one of the following courses:3SCB101 Topics in Biological Sciences3SCC101 Topics in Chemistry3 Liberal Arts: 6 credits LIA100 First Year Seminar for Liberal Arts LIB200 Humanism, Science and Technology Humanities: 3 credits 3 3 SCP101 Topics in Physics SCP140 Topics in Astronomy Select one of the following courses: HUA101 Introduction to Art HUC106 Public Speaking 3 B FLEXIBLE CORE: 18 Credits 18 Select one course from each of the five flexible core categories AND one additional course from any flexible core category.
 Note: Student can select only two courses from any one discipline.
-World Cultures and Global Issues US Experience in its Diversity Creative Expression Individual and Society Students are advised to select one Urban Study course to complete college requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed in the program handbook.
-HUA101 Introduction to Art HUC106 Public Speaking HUC150 The Art of Film HUM101 Introduction to Music HUP101 Introduction to Philosophy HUP104 Ethics and Moral Issues Social Science: 3 credits Select one of the following: SSA100 Introduction to Anthropology SSA101 Cultural Anthropology SSE125 World Geography SSH105 World History from Ancient Times to 1500 SSH106 World History from 1500 to the Present SSP200 Global Politics SSH103 Western Civilization from Ancient Times to the Renaissance to the Renaissance SSH104 Western Civilization and Societies SSH231 Afro-American History SSH232 Survey of Latin America and the Caribbean History SSP200 Introduction to Sociology
+HUC150 The Art of Film HUM101 Introduction to Music HUN195 Art in New York HUP101 Introduction to Philosophy HUP104 Ethics and Moral Issues World Cultures and Global Issues US Experience in its Diversity Creative Expression Individual and Society Scientific World Students are advised to select one Urban Study course to Social Science: 3 credits Select one of the following: SSA100 Introduction to Anthropology SSA101 Cultural Anthropology SSE105 International Economics SSE125 World Geography SSH105 World History from Ancient Times to 1500 3 complete college requirement.
+To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed in the program handbook.
+SSH106 World History from 1500 to the Present SSP200 Global Politics SSH103 Western Civilization from Ancient Times to the Renaissance SSH104 Western Civilization from the Renaissance to Modern Times SSH110 East Asia Civilization and Societies SSH231 Afro-American History SSH232 Survey of Latin American and Caribbean History SSP220 Politics of Latin America and the Caribbean SSS100 Introduction to Sociology Unrestricted electives: 3 credits 3